Learn how to build and manage tables

 “Contact Email” for a designated person’s email address

-Column Format: Select the format of the data you want to capture. meerkats AI offers various data types, such as:
+Column Format: Select the format of the data you want to capture.
+Meerkats AI offers various data types, such as:

 Single-line text: For short entries (e.g., job title, company name)